nlutsevi/Cub3D/README.md

 # Cub3D

 This project is inspired by the world-renowned eponymous game Wolfenstein 3D, considered to be the first FPS.
-The goal is to make a dynamic view inside a maze by applying Raycasting.
+The goal is to make a dynamic view inside a maze from afirst-person perspective by applying Raycasting.